gwc-summer-newark-nj/alexa_skill/overview.md

 2. `Utterance`: A set of likely spoken phrases mapped to the intents.
 This should include as many representative phrases as possible.
 3. `Intent`: An intent represents an action that fulfills a user's spoken request.
 Intents can optionally have arguments called slots.
 4. `Invocation` name: the name used by the user to invoke an Alexa  skill.
 For example, Alexa ask the weather channel, what is the weather?
 The `weather channel` is the invocation name.
 5. `Lambda function`: AWS Lambda is a service that allows code to run in the cloud.
 The user does not manage the server.
-A Lambda function is required to handle requests from Alexa, process them and return a response that Alexa understands. m
+A Lambda function is required to handle requests from Alexa, process them and return a response that Alexa understands.